Former White House chief of staff Mick Mulvaney interested in USC president's job again

 Mulvaney, 53, could be seen as a help to the college by drawing from his political connections built during his time in state and federal politics.
 Two other former White House budget directors lead large colleges — Mitch Daniels at Purdue University and Sylvia Burwell at American University.

-The hunt for a new USC professor has just begun and trustees pledged to avoid mistakes from the 2019 search.
+The hunt for a new USC president has just begun and trustees pledged to avoid mistakes from the 2019 search.
 Caslen became a favorite of some trustees, scaring away some potential candidates.

 Then Gov. Henry McMaster became involved after the board balked at voting for a new president.
 The governor, who has a seat on the board, lobbied trustees to take a vote on Caslen, a move that won the retired Army general the job, but also earned a rebuke from school accreditors for political meddling.